 Take some time to lower your exceptions, warm your lips up for pursing, sharp intakes of breath and tut-tuttings.
 Go ahead, I'll wait.

 Ready?
-Okay, here' the 7.5 x 10 inch composition that I shared previously
+Okay, here' the 7.5 x 10 inch composition that I shared previously.

-With the final 36 x 48 inch canvas on the easel in front of me, I considered the figures in the foreground much too large for a larger composition and digitally reduced their relative size.
+My comparatively feeble attempts at light-dark juxtaposition rely upon the two nearest figures facing away from us.With the final 36 x 48 inch canvas on the easel in front of me, I considered the figures in the foreground much too large for a larger composition and digitally reduced their relative size.

 I made other minor tweeks, including bringing the musicians (upper right) slightly closer.